gargsaar/singlepage_website_ni/_posts/2019-02-01-my-brother-paternalistic-leader.markdown

 ---
 One day while researching on different styles of leaderships, I learned about paternalistic style of leadership.

-In our lives we often come across people who do a lot for us but we don't realise.
+In our lives we often come across people who do a lot for us, but we don't realise.
 Talking about myself, my younger brother is one such person in my life.
-He is somebody who is the go-to destination for me for getting things done, moral and emotional support, and day-to-day advices.
-He is a true example of a Paternalistic Leader.
+He is somebody who is the go-to person in our family for getting things done, moral and emotional support, and all kinds of advices.
+He is a good example of a Paternalistic Leader.

-This style of leadership is pretty common where the culture is very hierarchical and group oriented, in regions such as Asia, the Middle East, and Latin America, or you can say about 67% of the world’s population.

 A Parent Leader following the Paternalistic Leadership style leads as if he/she is the parent in the family.
-They exhibit controlling and caring attitude at the same time and offer guidance and protection.
-In exchange all they want is loyalty and respect.
+They exhibit controlling and caring attitude at the same time.
+They aim to offer guidance and protection, and in exchange, all they want is loyalty and respect.
 Their style is not simply authoritarian, but authority with a long-term vested interest in all the members at play.

+This style of leadership is pretty common where the culture is very hierarchical and group oriented, in regions such as Asia, the Middle East, and Latin America, or you can say about 67% of the world’s population.

 *Some of the characterstics of a parent leader are:*